ahmedalakhali/BlockListProject/README.md

 <<<<<<< HEAD
 # BlockListProject
- A small Windows utility written in C++ that uses ReadDirectoryChangesW for realâ€‘time folder monitoring and a periodic scanner.
+ A small Windows utility written in C++ that uses ReadDirectoryChangesW for real-time folder monitoring and a periodic scanner.
 Hasher computes file hashes, Blocklist holds blocked hashes, and Logger writes detections to log.txt; run the program to monitor the files directory and add hashes to blocklist.txt to remove matches.
 =======
 # FileBlockList